-It is also known as split testing and can be used for different marketing tactics such as social ads, blog post titles, email subject and call to action etc.
+It is also known as split testing and can be used for different marketing tactics such as social ads, blog post titles, email subjects and calls to action, etc.

-The number of website visitors who just visit the landing page and leave the site without doing anything else, is known as bounce rate.
-It shows that how popular your website or blog is and one of the best tools to measure the performance of blog or website.
+The number of website visitors who just visit the landing page and leave the site without doing anything else is known as the bounce rate.
+It shows how popular your website or blog is and is one of the best tools to measure the performance of your blog or website.

-In simple words, bounce rate is the percentage of your single page visitors that are sound like useless for your online presence.
-So if you have a high bounce rate of your website, then you should seek some ways to reduce your bounce rate to enjoy boosted conversion rate.
+In simple words, bounce rate is the percentage of your single page visitors that sound useless for your online presence.
+So if you have a high bounce rate on your website, then you should seek some ways to reduce your bounce rate to enjoy boosted conversion rate.